missionpinball/mpf-docs/events/event_reference.rst

 MPF MC.
 Of course your own machine could include custom events that aren't on the list here.

-See the :doc:`Event Manager overview </core/events>` for more information on how MPF uses events.
+See the :doc:`Event Manager Overview </core/events>` for more information on how MPF uses events.

 .. toctree ::